mfornos/awesome-microservices/README.md

 - [Orbit](http://orbit.bioware.com/) - Modern framework for JVM languages that makes it easier to build and maintain distributed and scalable online services.
 - [Service Fabric I/O](http://scalecube.io) - A microservices framework for the rapid development of distributed, resilient, reactive applications at scale.
 - [Vert.X](http://vertx.io/) - Toolkit for building reactive applications on the JVM.
+- [Vert.X Toolbox](https://github.com/vert-x3/vertx-microservices-toolbox) - A set of Vert.x components to build your reactive microservice applications.

 ## Service Toolkits